ShaunCurtis/Blazr.BaseComponents/DocumentationArticle.md

 1. Don't mix Async and Sync Code.
 The mantra is *Async All The Way*.
 2. `StateHasChanged` rarely solves your problem.
 It either doesn't work or masks underlying logic issues.
 3. Running non JSInterop code in `OnAfterRender` may appear to solve the problem, but you inevitably need to call `StateHasChanged`.
 Point 2 above then applies.
 You do more renders than you need to.
-4. There are no bugs in the Component code: they are in your code!
+4. There are no bugs in the Component code.
 The behaviour you see is intentional.
 5. Get your code logic correct and everything falls into place.
 6. Don't trust break points in components to tell you the true state story.